muratizm/Dreadhalls/README.md

 ## ***What is Dreadhalls?***

 **"Dreadhalls" is a virtual reality horror game that takes you on a terrifying journey through a dark and eerie dungeon.
-And this is the demo of Dreadhalls game. this is a dreadhalls demo edited by me for the edx course assignment**
+And this is the demo of Dreadhalls game.**

+***This is a dreadhalls demo edited by me for the edx course assignment***

 Murat Beder

-Github : muratizm

 Ankara, Turkey